VorSonnenaufgang/CodeHub/Temp.SA文档.md

 |Testers|Test the system to ensure that it is suitable for use.
 For CodeHub, this class contains all the reviewers and contributors on GitHub who pull or fork this project to test it.|
 |Users|Define the system’s functionality and ultimately make use of it.
 For CodeHub, this class contains all the users who have downloaded, used and made comments on this software on App Store.|

+### 2. Context View

+In this section, the context viewpoint of Codehub is described.
+The context view describes and visualises the relationships and interactions between Codehub with the environment.
+According to the categorization defined by Rozanski and Woods[1], they define a Context viewpoint as following:
+>Context viewpoint describes the relationships, dependencies, and interactions between the system and its environment (the people, systems, and external entities with which it interacts).

 ### References

 1. Nick Rozanski and Eoin Woods.
 Software Systems Architecture: Working with Stakeholders using Viewpoints and Perspectives.
 Addison-Wesley, 2012.